Products

 Direct carrier connections not roaming.

-Every NuvoLinQ device runs on a permanent, authorized contract with a Tier 1 carrier, not a borrowed roaming permission that can be revoked.
-Five direct agreements across North America, 175+ countries through the same direct-contract model worldwide.
+Every NuvoLinQ device runs on a permanent, authorized contract with a Tier 1 carrier, not a borrowed roaming permission.
+Eight direct Tier 1 carriers, spanning North America and 175+ countries worldwide.

 A "global SIM" usually means roaming.
 And roaming is borrowed permission.